-The original Drapers' Gardens buildling stood at 100 metres (328 ft) tall, had 30 storeys and was completed in 1967; it was designed by Richard Seifert, who also designed Centrepoint and Kings Reach Tower, where GEA has also recently carried out an investigation.
+The original Drapers' Gardens building stood at 100 metres (328 ft) tall, had 30 storeys and was completed in 1967; it was designed by Richard Seifert, who also designed Centrepoint and Kings Reach Tower.

 The new building, designed by Foggo Associates, comprises 16 storeys.
 The Siefert tower was built on a central podium supported on a 3 m thick concrete piled raft.
 As far as possible, it was hoped that the new building could re-use this foundation.